devspotlight/Reddit-Dashboard-ML/README.md

 mkdir data
 ```

-Now download comments dataset from (https://drive.google.com/file/d/122jWdX3ma2UBpz3eJzNj_2JUcfE4BNhs/view) in your new `data` folder.
+Now download the comments dataset as a CSV file into your new `data` folder.
+You can download the bots and trolls training data [here](https://drive.google.com/file/d/1FDvHMLbJ8mXlsiiNnLgFCV6Yom1m_xbU/view?usp=sharing).
+For normal user training data, you can dump the data from Redshift to a CSV file.

 ## Installation

-First steps before begin with the installations.
-Make sure to get installed the next libraries:
+Please first install Python 3 and Jupyter.

 ### Python 3